Deborah Driscoll, BA, CCRC

 Program Manager, Survey Research

-Ms. Deborah Driscoll is a program manager in the Statistics & Evaluation Center (SEC) in the Intramural Research Department at the American Cancer Society.
-She plays an instrumental role in the design, construction and administration of surveys, as well as in the analysis and reporting of survey results.
+Deborah Driscoll is a program manager in the Statistics & Evaluation Center (SEC) in the Intramural Research Department at the American Cancer Society.
+She plays an instrumental role in the design, construction and administration of surveys, as well as in the analysis, preparation of and reporting of survey results.
 These results are used for the mission-critical evaluation of programs, projects, initiatives, services, and meetings that are relevant to efficient and effective mission delivery.

-Ms. Driscoll works with various departments and divisions across the Society to evaluate multiple Society programs, including breast, colorectal, and cervical cancer projects.
-She also supports the evaluation of national meetings and trainings for major Society program areas.
-Ms. Driscoll also assists with statistical analyses to aide in the successful operation of the (SEC).
+Driscoll works with staff from across the Society on evaluations supporting multiple Society programs, including colorectal cancer, Global needs assessment and Extramural Grants projects, as well as internal evaluations for departments and divisions, such as Facilities (Safety and Security) and Communications Strategy (Research Literacy).
+She also supports the evaluation of national meetings and trainings for major Society program areas, including ACS CAN, Behavioral Resource Center and Cancer Control.
+In addition, Driscoll assists with statistical analyses contributing to successful operation of the (SEC).